Hope Street (TV series): Premise

+In the third series, a new detective constable, Jo Lipton (Karen Hassan), arrives in Port Devine, alongside new police constable Ryan Power (Finnian Garbutt).

+In the fourth series, a new inspector, Eve Dunlop (Tara Lynne O'Neill), arrives in Port Devine following the departure of Inspector Finn O'Hare (Ciaran McMenamin) at the end of the previous series, alongside her husband, new detective constable, Luke Jackson (Marcus Onilude).

+In the fifth series, a new police constable, Donal Gallagher (Cameron Cuffe) arrives following the departure of Callum McCarthy (Niall Wright) at the end of the previous series.

+Production

+Creation

+Hope Street was created by Paul Marquess and Susanne Farrell.
+Marquess stated that his aim whilst creating the series was to make a long-running local drama.
+Due to being born in Belfast, he wanted to avoid the stereotypes that come with Northern Irish media portrayals, instead focusing on the "humour and warmth" of the area.
+The series was commissioned in March 2021, by BBC Daytime and BritBox North America, in a joint collaboration, with Marquess' and Farell's production company, Long Story TV co-producing the series with BritBox North America.

 Development

-Series co-creator and co-executive producer Paul Marquess stated that his aim whilst creating the series was to make a long-running, local drama.
+Series co-creator and co-executive producer Paul Marquess stated that his aim whilst creating the series was to make a long-running local drama.
 Due to being born in Belfast, he wanted to avoid the stereotypes that come with Northern Irish media portrayals, instead focusing on the "humour and warmth" of the area.
 Marquess and colleague Susan Farrell decided that the series should not focus on serial killers or the Troubles, but instead on the resilience of the community in Northern Ireland.
 Another of Marquess' aims was to increase the amount of television productions in Northern Ireland, specifically since he had moved from the country to pursue a career in production in his youth.
 He and Farrell created a cast and crew almost entirely formed of local talent from in and around Donaghadee, where the series is filmed.
 The 10-episode first series was funded by Northern Ireland Screen and it was confirmed that it would premiere on BBC One Northern Ireland in November 2021, as well as having a January 2022 broadcast on BBC One in the other regions of the United Kingdom.

+The show stars an ensemble cast almost entirely collected from the local area, including Ciarán McMenamin, Kerri Quinn, Niall Wright, Des McAleer, Bríd Brennan, Aaron McCusker and Niamh McGrady.